kerzeld/catppuccin-overrides/README.md

 # Usage

+First start the nix shell with `nix develop`.

-Execute `src/index.ts` and supply a theme name as an argument.\
+then execute `src/index.ts` and supply a theme name as an argument.\
 The output can be found in the `out` folder.

 `--firefoxTheme`\